 The transmittances, τ , are computed by means of a linear regression in optical depth based on variables ("predictors") calculated from the input profile vector.
 RTTOV v13 introduces a new parameterisation based on a new set of "v13 predictors" (Hocking et al, 2021) which is documented in the RTTOV v13 Science and Validation Report.
 The v13 predictors support any combination of RTTOV variable gases and are valid for all zenith angles up to the RTTOV maximum of ~85° and thus support solar radiation for all relevant channels.
-Coefficients files are available with variable O3 and CO2, and with all the variable trace gases supported by RTTOV.
+Coefficients files are available with variable O3, variable O3 and CO2, and with all the variable trace gases supported by RTTOV.
 RTTOV v13 supports all existing RTTOV v12 optical depth coefficient files, based on the parameterisations as described in Matricardi (2001) for RTTOV v7 predictors, Matricardi (2003) for RTTOV v8 predictors.
-From a user perspective, it is simply a matter of supplying the desired coefficient files available.
+From a user perspective, it is simply a matter of supplying the desired coefficient file based on any of the above sets of predictors to RTTOV.
+Section 3 gives more information on the coefficient files available.
 More details on the relative performance of the different predictor sets are given in the RTTOV v13 Science and Validation Report.